Home » Inca Civilization

 Inca religion, a religion of many gods

 Inca religion was one of the main concerns of the Spanish Conquerors since their arrival to the new world, understanding it was vital to successfully convert the population into Catholicism.
 However, despite of their genuine interest they created an impartial view of Andean religion since they tried to understand it from the Catholic point of view.
 They identified Inca religion as heretic and as the work of the devil.
-From Inca mythical stories they selected those Inca divinities closer to the Catholic god and those unnecessary gods that were going to be defeated by the conquest.
-Under these premises they embarked into the conversion of the Inca population to Cristianity.
+Under these premises they embarked into the conversion of the Inca population to Christianity.

 Through the study of Inca tradition, chroniclers were able to document the Inca view of the cosmos.
 The creation and design of the cosmos as well as of time, space and humankind was the works of the gods.